Students then witness a coin being heated in a Bunsen flame, forming an alloy of brass which makes the coin appear gold

 - Sodium hydroxide, NaOH(s), (WARNING: IRRITANT) – Refer to CLEAPSS Hazcard HC091a.

 - Zinc powder, Zn(s), (HIGHLY FLAMMABLE, DANGEROUS FOR THE ENVIRONMENT) – Refer to CLEAPSS Hazcard HC107.
-Any remaining finely powdered zinc should not be left to dry because it can ignite spontaneously.
+Any solid zinc remaining in the solution (as fine powder or any clumps that have formed) should not be left to dry because it can ignite spontaneously.
 Dispose of it by rinsing with water, dissolving in excess dilute sulfuric acid and washing the resulting zinc sulfate solution down the sink.

 - Hydrogen gas, H2 (g), (EXTREMELY FLAMMABLE) – Refer to CLEAPSS Hazcard HC048.

 - Since hydrogen is evolved from a hot solution of zinc in sodium hydroxide an electric heating plate should be used to heat the solution and turned off before the zinc is added.

 - If steel wool isn’t available a proprietary mild abrasive material (for example, ‘Brillo’ soap pads) can be used instead.